dityagoel/SocialNet/README.md

 ## Supported Commands (Syntax)
 All usernames and post contents are treated case-insensitively by the program.
+Type "EXIT" to exit the program.

 - **ADD_USER \<username\>**
 	- Adds a new user (no friends, no posts).
 Username must be non-empty.